kubernetes/website/content/en/blog/_posts/2024-12-11-Kubernetes-v1-32-Release/index.md

 the complexities of back and forth API calls to the kube-apiserver.

 See the enhancement issue [#3063](https://github.com/kubernetes/enhancements/issues/3063) to find out more.

-#### Deprecation of gitRepo volume types

-The [gitRepo](https://kubernetes.io/docs/concepts/storage/volumes/#gitrepo) volume type is deprecated and will be removed in a future release, the deprecation has been executed in light of the security advisory encompassing the [CVE-2024-10220](https://nvd.nist.gov/vuln/detail/CVE-2024-10220): Arbitrary command execution through gitRepo volume, which was reported publicly in [this issue](https://github.com/kubernetes/kubernetes/issues/128885).

 #### API removals